 Guided tours onboard Pommern (May-September)

 Price: 80 € + entrance

 Combine your guided tour with a tour at the Åland Maritime Museum, and get a full insight into the maritime history of Åland.

 Guided tours of the Åland Maritime Museum’s exhibitions

 Opening lecture in the auditorium with slideshows.
 Fits bigger groups that wish to sit down and have a calm introduction and then look around the exhibitions by themselves.

 If you’re interested in visiting us in the evenings we have more enjoyable concepts to offer.

-Accessibility on board Pommern has undergone some major improvements.
-To visit the ship, visitors cross the bridge from the museum’s terrace.
-To come onboard Pommern there is a staircase and a lift, making it easier for wheelchairs and strollers.
+Pommern is an accessible museum ship.
+To visit Pommern, visitors cross the bridge from the Maritime museum’s terrace.
+To come onboard Pommern there is a lift, making it easier for wheelchairs and strollers.

 Pommern has three decks accessible via stairs or a lift.
 The exhibition Pommern – 100 days under sail is an experience encompassing all three decks.